-The Skills Employment and Careers Expo will visit all the major centers during August including Darwin, Alice Springs, Katherine Tennant Creek and Nhulunbuy and is expected to attract more than 5,500 attendees.
+The Skills Employment and Careers Expo will visit all the major centres during August including Darwin, Alice Springs, Katherine Tennant Creek and Nhulunbuy and is expected to attract more than 5,500 attendees.

 Executive Director of Employment and Skilling NT, Kim Jenkinson said the expo is a one-stop-shop for anyone seeking to explore tertiary studies, training, job and career options.